AdaCore/spark2014/docs/ug/spark_2014.rst

      Contract_Cases => (J >= A'First => (if J <= A'Last then V = A'Old(J)),
                         others       => True);

+.. _In a Potentially Unevaluated Expression:

 In a Potentially Unevaluated Expression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In some cases, the compiler issues the error discussed above (on attribute Old applied to a non-entity in a potentially unevaluated context) on an expression that can safely be evaluated on subprogram entry, for example:
+In some cases, the compiler issues the error discussed above (on attribute ``Old`` applied to a non-entity in a potentially unevaluated context) on an expression that can safely be evaluated on subprogram entry, for example: